FutuneAI/ai-visibility-framework/components/entity-definition.md

 }
 ```

-The `sameAs` property is particularly important: it explicitly links the website entity to the same entity on other platforms, enabling models to consolidate information across sources rather than treating each source as a potentially separate entity.
+The `sameAs` property is particularly important: it explicitly links the website entity to the same entity on other platforms, helping search engines and downstream AI systems better associate and align information about the same entity across sources.

 Schema.org markup does not replace content-level entity definition.
 It supplements it.
 A page with perfect Schema.org markup and generic content will still have low semantic density for retrieval purposes.
-Schema.org improves entity attribution; content density improves retrieval candidacy.
+In practice, Schema.org markup improves explicit entity attribution signals, while content density increases the likelihood of being selected in retrieval-based systems.

 ---

 ## Common Entity Definition Failures

 **Name drift across platforms.** The legal entity name is used on the website, a shortened trade name on LinkedIn, a romanized version on international directories, and an abbreviated form in press coverage.
-The model accumulates inconsistent representations.
+Inconsistent signals across sources can lead to less reliable or fragmented representations in both model outputs and retrieval results.

 **Category ambiguity on the homepage.** The homepage leads with brand values or visual identity rather than a clear statement of what the company does.
 Models struggle to categorize the brand accurately.